 - July: Half-year interim report, reporting on major disputes

-- October: Nine-month interim report
+- October: Nine-month interim report, report on security and threat landscape

 - February: Report from the auditors, year-end report, dividend, reporting of major disputes and integrity report